Denuwanhh/mockmvc-unittest-demo/README.md

 ### Create the directory structure

-In order to avoid unnecessary while execute the unit tests, manage DB by using different profiles.
+In order to avoid unnecessary record creation in PROD DB while execute the unit tests, by using different profiles we can manage DB.

 ```
 └── src